anielsen108/Monologues-Detailed/monologues/sydney-carton-meditation.md

 Consult the [Vocal Energy guide](../vocal-energy/README.md) for the full spectrum and adjustment recipes.

-### Ember Rally — Propulsive surges, urgent lifts, and crowd-stirring momentum.
+### Peach Consolation — Sunlit comfort and patient reassurance.
-Use the [Ember Rally](../vocal-energy/ember-rally.md) setup for these cues:
+Use the [Peach Consolation](../vocal-energy/peach-consolation.md) setup for these cues:

 - `Gentle swell, humble smile`

-### Silver Resolve — Measured logic, ceremonial control, and forensic argument.
+### Ivory Clarity — Crisp reason and transparent conscience.
-Use the [Silver Resolve](../vocal-energy/silver-resolve.md) setup for these cues:
+Use the [Ivory Clarity](../vocal-energy/ivory-clarity.md) setup for these cues:

 - `Serene legato, lifted gaze`
 - `Measured cadence, moral certainty`